Resting state recordings from the OMEGA database

 Run, then review the registration and the SSP topographies for all the subjects.
 Make sure that the subjects' heads are well aligned in the MEG, and that the spatial components that are removed are really representative of the cardiac artifact.

-In Process1, select all the noise recordings (task-noise).
+- In Process1, select all the noise recordings (all the recordings in sub-emptyroom).

-Run process: Sources > Compute covariance: All file, Noise covariance, Copy to other folders.
+Run process: Sources > Compute covariance: All file, Noise covariance, Copy to other folders, Copy to other subjects, Match by acquisition date.

-In Process1, select all the subject rest recordings (task-rest).
+- In Process1, select all the subject rest recordings (all the subjects, excluding sub-emptyroom).

 Run process: Sources > Compute head model: Cortex surface, MEG=Overlapping spheres.